drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

 });
 ```

-Add `testID` props to React Native components to make them accessible in tests.
+-   Add `testID` props to React Native components to make them targetable in tests.
+-   Prefer `replaceText()` over `typeText()` for text input. `typeText` can double-type characters due to Detox synchronization issues with React Native's JS bridge.

 # Notes